System Design Space

 Event-Driven Architecture

-Data flows, events, retry and compensation in distributed scenarios.
+Data flows, events, retries, and compensation patterns in distributed systems.

 Read chapter

-• Read path — how data is read from the system (caches, replicas)
+• Read path — how the system serves data through caches, replicas, and helper services

 Related chapter